How to Prevent Duplicate Data with Idempotency Key

 How do we achieve idempotency?

-One way to mitigate a duplicate request is by making the clients are sending an idempotency key, basically it’s the identity of a request.
+One way to mitigate a duplicate request is by making the clients send an idempotency key, basically it’s the identity of a request.

 Usually, the key is placed in a request header e.g. x-idempotency-key.
 To ensure uniqueness the client can send a UUID as a key.